Intelligent-CAT-Lab/BugFarm/src/create_defect_dataset/README.md

 ### muBERT

 We run [muBERT](https://github.com/Ahmedfir/mBERTa) to generte mutants as part of our fine-tuning dataset.
 The extracted dataset is uploaded under `muBERT/muBERT_mutants` in the anonymous Google Drive folder shared as part of the artifacts.
-One can run the following command to extract LEAM mutants and methods:
+One can run the following command to extract muBERT mutants and methods:

 `python3 src/create_defect_dataset/extract_mubert.py`